clearlinux/clear-linux-documentation/source/network_boot.rst

       tftp-root=$tftp_root
       EOF

 #.
-Add to the configuration file for ``dnsmasq`` options to host a DHCP server
+Add the options to host a DHCP server for PXE clients to the ``dnsmasq``
-   for PXE clients.
+   configuration file.

    .. code-block:: console